followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onCellClick.md

 <!--typeFunctionParamName1_field13-->rowIndex<!--/typeFunctionParamName1_field13-->
 <!--typeFunctionParamType1_field13-->Number<!--/typeFunctionParamType1_field13-->
 <!--typeFunctionParamDescription1_field13-->
-The visible index of the row to which the cell belongs.
-For details on indexes, see the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
+The index of the row to which the cell belongs.
+Refer to [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) for more information.
 <!--/typeFunctionParamDescription1_field13-->
 <!--typeFunctionParamName1_field14-->rowType<!--/typeFunctionParamName1_field14-->
 <!--typeFunctionParamType1_field14-->String<!--/typeFunctionParamType1_field14-->